Sadaf032/Grocery-Queue-Management-System/README.md

 - Add customer to queue
 - Remove customer
 - Display queue
-- Search customer in queue
+- Update customer in queue

 ## How to Run
 1. Open in IntelliJ IDEA